Prayer, Music, & Spirituality

 BJ is a large and diverse family, and that can be overwhelming.
 The minyan is an opportunity to experience BJ tefillah on a smaller, more intimate scale.
 And it’s a wonderful way to get to know one another better.

-At any given time, we have members of the community who are in mourning or marking the Yartzheit of a loved one.
-Jewish law teaches that an individual must say kaddish (the memorial prayer) in a community of at least 10 adult Jews; a sign to us of the value of having a community present to care for one another in the most difficult of times.
-Participation in the morning minyan by members of the BJ community assures that our members are able to say kaddish, and to do so in a supportive environment.
+At any given time, we have members of the community who are in mourning or marking the yahrzheit of a loved one.
+Jewish law teaches that an individual must say Kaddish (the memorial prayer) in a community of at least 10 adult Jews; a sign to us of the value of having a community present to care for one another in the most difficult of times.
+Participation in minyanim by members of the BJ community assures that our members are able to say Kaddish, and to do so in a supportive environment.

 Judaism as Spiritual Practice